hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 * c -> to change the background color

-* 5 -> If working in the RobocupSoccerSim monitor mode, this allows to send the kick-off command to the server.
+* 1 -> If working in the RobocupSoccerSim monitor mode, this allows to send the kick-off (dispstart) command to the server.

 * Internal debug cmds